Thalhalla/MkUltra/gui.md

 ### manually

-From my [mkarduino](https://github.com/joshuacox/mkarduino) you can see that in my `docker run` command I have volume mounts where we mount in a `.Xauthority` file, and `/tmp/.X11-unix:rw`, and we have the environmanet variables DISPLAY and XAUTHORITY, and finally the `--device /dev/dri`
+My [mkarduino](https://github.com/joshuacox/mkarduino) is a decent example of getting a gui app to work on the desktop from docker.
+You can see that in my `docker run` command I have volume mounts where we mount in a `.Xauthority` file, and `/tmp/.X11-unix:rw`, and we have the environmanet variables DISPLAY and XAUTHORITY, and finally the `--device /dev/dri`

 ```
 rundocker: